 Galkoff’s Kosher Butcher

-Galkoff Kosher Butcher • Liverpool Museum
+Galkoff Kosher Butcher • Museum of Liverpool

 Galkoff’s was a kosher butcher shop in Liverpool’s Pembroke Place.
 The building itself was Georgian, built in 1820.
 In 1907 it was bought by Percy Galkoff, a Jewish immigrant from Poland, who turned it into his shop.
 In 1933 he added the beautiful green tiles.
 The business was run by the Galkoff family until 1979, when it was sold to Liverpool City Council.

-The gorgeous shopfront was taken, tile by tile, from Pembroke Place to the Liverpool Museum where it was put back together and put on exhibition in the museum’s People’s Republic gallery.
+The gorgeous shopfront was taken, tile by tile, from Pembroke Place to the Museum of Liverpool where it was put back together and put on exhibition in the museum’s People’s Republic gallery.
 The emerald green tiles were carefully conserved, or in some cases replaced where the damage, due to weather exposure, was too great.
 The result is an impressive life-size reconstruction of the iconic façade with the original gold Art Deco embellishments and Hebrew signage (the Hebrew words mean ‘kosher’).

 Galkoff’s in 2018 © Rodhullandemu